 In this work we demonstrate the power of mediated computing by presenting MD-MAX-SUM, a mediated execution of the MAX-SUM algorithm [12].
 In MD-MAX-SUM, the agents send to the mediators secret shares [37] in their private inputs.
 The mediators proceed to execute the MAX-SUM computations on the shares of the problem inputs, while remaining oblivious to the value of the underlying inputs.
 At the end, the mediators send to the agents messages from which the agents may infer the assignments to their variables.

-We show that if the mediators have an honest majority (namely, the number of colluding mediators is smaller than the number of mediators outside the coalition), then MD-MAX-SUM provides topology, constraint, and decision privacy, as well as partial agent privacy.
+We show that if the mediators have an honest majority, then MD-MAX-SUM provides constraint, topology, and decision privacy, as well as partial agent privacy.
 Those security guarantees hold against any collusion among the set of agents.